 Several natural resource-based companies are developing new projects in northeastern Minnesota.
 These industrial companies could require more than 600MW of new electric service if the projects are completed.
 PolyMet Mining, Essar Steel Limited and Magnetation are among the companies preparing for major industrial projects in the Minnesota Power service area.

 At the end of 2009, Minnesota Power completed a $240 million upgrade at Boswell Energy Center's Unit 3 that dramatically reduced emissions of mercury, particulates, sulfur dioxide and nitrogen oxide.
-Current cost recovery from retail customers through billing adjustments was used to pay for, and earn a return on, construction costs for these retrofits.
-Work on Boswell 3 followed emission control upgrades at the Laskin and Taconite harbor Energy Centers.
+A similar upgrade is now underway at the company's largest and newest generating plant, Boswell Unit 4, which is projected to cost $310 million.
+Current cost recovery from retail customers through billing adjustments is used to pay for, and earn a return on, construction costs for these retrofits.
+Work on Boswell 3 followed emission control upgrades at the Laskin and Taconite Harbor Energy Centers.

-ALLETE has an ownership interest of about eight percent in ATC, a public utility based in Wisconsin that owns and maintains electric transmission assets in four states.
-ALLETE's investment in ATC was about $88 million at the beginning of 2010.
+American Transmission Company (ATC): ALLETE owns about 8 percent of ATC, a public utility that owns and maintains electric transmission assets in four states.
+ALLETE's investment in ATC was about $115 million as of December 31, 2013.

 CapX2020: Minnesota Power is a participant in three projects of CapX2020, a joint initiative of 11 transmission-owning utilities formed to upgrade the electric transmission grid.